postmanlabs/labs-docs/src/pages/docs/administration/migrating-to-v7.md

 ### Team user on Postman v7

-If you are in a team and download Postman v7 when the entire team is on an older version, you will not be able to migrate to Postman v7.
+If you are in a team and download Postman v7 when the entire team is on an older version(v6 or below), you will not be able to migrate to Postman v7.
 Postman displays a message saying you can’t access features on this version of Postman app until the team migrates to Postman v7.
 If you happen to be on Postman v7 and would like to downgrade to Postman v6 to continue working with a team that has not migrated yet, please download the latest Postman v6 app from the links below.

 ## Download latest Postman v6 app